gmardom/gmardom/README.md

 ### What I do

-Currently I'm interested in exploring the fascinating world of [Turing Complete] computational systems and discovering new ways to leverage their capabilities.
+Currently I'm interested in exploring the fascinating world of [turing complete] computational systems and discovering new ways to leverage their capabilities.
 I believe in leading a well-rounded life, and I always strive to challenge myself and broaden my horizons.

 ### My skills and tools I use